RenderKit/ospray/doc/api.md

     OSPGeometricModel ospNewGeometricModel(OSPGeometry geometry);

+The passed geometry can be `NULL` as long as the geometry to be used is passed as a parameter.
+If both a geometry is specified on object creation and as a parameter, the parameter value is used.
+If the parameter value is later removed, the geometry object passed on object creation is again used.

 Color and material are fetched with the primitive ID of the hit (clamped to the valid range, thus a single color or material is fine), or mapped first via the `index` array (if present).
 All parameters are optional,